ajerni/openswarm/README.md

 - Run pip install -r requirements.txt
 - Create a file called .env in the project root directory and add any private API keys

+Then:
+- run the Jupyter notebook: jupyter lab

 # Swarm (experimental, educational)

 An educational framework exploring ergonomic, lightweight multi-agent orchestration.